🚨 WARNING: This post deals with an account of a miscarriage and a D&E and may be triggering to some people.

 I know I will be okay eventually, but right now it’s so hard to feel that.
 When people ask me how I am, all I can say is, “As good as one can be in my situation.”

-Thank you to everyone that has reached out with flowers, love, support, and prayers.
+Thank you to everyone who has reached out with flowers, love, support, and prayers.
 It has meant the world knowing how many people care about us.
 I hope one day I can share the good news again and this time it be for real.

 Subscribe and stay up to date with the latest blog posts.